 Sundance

-A. "Prayer Song", the large sculpture by Apache artist Allan Houser is the most visible example of the resort's blend of art and nature, along with the Sundance Institute and the Sundance Art Studio.
+A. "Prayer Song", the large sculpture by Apache artist Allan Houser is the most visible example of the resort's blend of art and nature, along with the the Sundance Art Studio.
 Founder Robert Redford called Sundance first and foremost an artist community.
-His home there is also filled with a wonderful array of Native American art.
+His home there is also filled with an array of Native American art.

-D. The circular sun is also a nod to Sundance's early signage.
+D. The sun is also a nod to Sundance's early circular signage.

 E. Walking around the resort, you'll cross the North Fork of the Provo River as it weaves it's way through the beautiful and timeless grounds.